DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

 Setting up authentication for the package requires choosing if your site will:

-* Require users be logged in to gain access to the majority of site views.
+* Require users to be logged in to gain access to the majority of site views.
 * Allow anonymous users to see site views by default (this is the default Django handling).